connectwithprakash/9bit-UART-Communication/README.md

 ******************************************************
 Normally UART communication is a -char communication.
-This Repo contains UATR Transmit and Receive files for atmega2560 which can easily be modified for other mic- -rocontroller, just by changing the respective regist- -er name.
+This Repo contains UATR Transmit and Receive files for atmega2560 which can easily be modified for other micr ocontroller, just by changing the respective register name.
 ******************************************************